kanad13/EU-AI-Act/decks/EU_AI_Act.md

 - Enhance trust in AI to increase adoption and innovation (Recital 6)
 - Provide legal certainty for AI providers and users (Recital 6)
 - Harmonize rules across the EU to prevent market fragmentation (Recital 6)

+The content in this page includes material from official European Union publications, which is subject to the following copyright notice: © European Union, 1995-2024

 ## Need for EU AI Act